geneames/rest-example/README.md

 - Persistence method and shuffle algorithm are configurable at deploy time via application properties.

 ###Implementation
 This application was built with Spring framework as the foundation.
 The build is managed by Gradle.
-The distributable artifact is a Spring Boot application that can run stand-alone or can be deployed to most any J2EE compliant application server or cloud container.
+The distributable artifact is a Spring Boot application that can run stand-alone or, with some modifications to the Gradle build file, can be deployed to most any J2EE compliant application server or cloud container.

 ### REST Endpoints